Anodic bonding: Overview

 The typical bond strength is between 10 and 20 MPa according to pull tests, higher than the fracture strength of glass.

 Differing coefficients of thermal expansion pose challenges for anodic bonding.
-Excessive mismatch can harm the bond through intrinsic material tensions and cause disruptions in the bonding materials.
-The use of sodium-containing glasses, e.g. Borofloat or Pyrex, serve to reduce the mismatch.
+Excessive mismatch in the coefficients of thermal expansion can harm the bond through intrinsic material tensions and cause disruptions in the bonding materials.
+The use of sodium-containing glasses such as Borofloat or Pyrex serve to reduce the mismatch.
 These glasses have a similar CTE to silicon in the range of applied temperature, commonly up to 400 °C.

 History

 Anodic bonding is first mentioned by Wallis and Pomerantz in 1969.
 It is applied as bonding of silicon wafers to sodium containing glass wafers under the influence of an applied electric field.
 This method is used up to date as encapsulation of sensors with electrically conducted glasses.

 Procedural steps of anodic bonding

 Pretreatment of the substrates

 The anodic bonding procedure is able to bond hydrophilic and hydrophobic silicon surfaces equally effectively.
 The roughness of the surface should be less than 10 nm and free of contamination on the surface for the procedure to work properly.
 Even though anodic bonding is relatively tolerant to contaminations, a widely established cleaning procedure RCA takes place to remove any surface impurities.

 The glass wafer can also be chemically etched or powder blasted for creating small cavities, where MEMS devices can be accommodated.

 Further mechanisms supporting the bonding process of not completely inert anodic materials can be the planarization or polishing of surfaces and the ablation of the surface layer by electrochemical etching.